leomariga/ProactiveAgent/README.md

 ### 1. Decision Engine - "Should I Respond?"

-The Decision Engine evaluates multiple factors to determine if the AI should respond:
+Evaluates multiple factors to determine if the AI should respond:

 - **Context Analysis**: Checks for questions, urgency keywords, and conversation flow
 - **Timing**: Considers elapsed time since the last user message